- Alcohol & Substance Abuse Treatment

 Hyperbaric oxygen treatments at Phelps are performed by a team of certified physicians, nurses and technologists with more than 80 years’ combined experience in hyperbaric medicine.
 They are the longest practicing, board-certified hyperbaric team in the area with unsurpassed training and safety record.
 The physicians, nurses and technologists work inside the chamber with the patients during treatments.

-Owen Joseph O’Neill, MD, CDME, UHM, FACHM, FAPWCA, CHT, medical director of the Hyperbaric Medicine Center at Phelps, was instrumental in its establishment.
+Owen J. O’Neill, MD, CDME, UHM, FACHM, FAPWCA, CHT, medical director of the Hyperbaric Medicine Center at Phelps, was instrumental in its establishment.
 He completed primary post-graduate training in internal medicine, a fellowship in burn research, and specialty training in undersea and hyperbaric medicine.

 All of the hyperbaric team technologists are certified and licensed Emergency Medical Technicians with either New York State or the National Registry of Emergency Medical Technicians (NREMT) and also hold board certification as hyperbaric technologists through the NBDHMT.